-The rail fence quilt pattern is perfect for beginners.
-Begin by sewing strips of fabric together, cut them apart into squares and then rotate them to make a pattern for your quilt.
+The rail fence quilt pattern is perfect for a beginner quilter.
+Begin by sewing strips of fabric together, cut them apart into squares, and then rotating the rail fence blocks to make a pattern for your quilt.
+It is sometimes referred to as a split rail fence.

 This quilt pattern goes together quickly, without any fussy piecing.
 Try different fabric combinations for totally different looks – even great for using up scraps.
 The key is to look at the value of your fabrics to make sure that you have enough contrast to show the design.